-The interior of the Journey is about as budget as the SUV's price tag, with cheap materials used throughout the construction.
+The interior is about as budget as the price of the Dodge Journey, with cheap materials used throughout the construction.
 The SE Value comes upholstered in Sedoso cloth, with color options including Black or Light Frost Beige, while leather is available in the same hues.
 The Crossroad gets upgraded leather upholstery in standard Black with mesh inserts.
 Hard plastics abound throughout the cabin, giving it a much cheaper feeling than what many rivals offer, with no option to improve.

 While the Dodge Journey might boast pretty impressive passenger space, it drops the ball when it comes to cargo capacity.
 With all the seats in place, only 10.7 cubic feet of space is provided, which is subpar for the segment.
 It's enough space for a handful of grocery bags but certainly not a full day's shopping, and it certainly won't serve any practical function for seven passengers.
 But if you fold down both rows of rear seats, you get access to a much more useful 67.6 cubic feet of space.
 If you ever intend to use the Journey as a daily errand-runner, you'll probably need to leave the third-row seats down.